 We chose the Mystic Shores interior with the lighter back cushion and valence theme and a soft brown seat cushion.
 While arguably probably not as durable long-term as the Roadster interior fabric (though it held up fine to our 6 months of heavy use), we personally preferred the lighter palette in the smaller space.

 This is a 2-slide truck camper.
 This model has the Schwintek In-Wall Slide-Out drive system for the rear slide and a more conventional electric gear drive for the main slide.
 We are not typically a fan of the Schwintek system, but on this small slide it seemed to perform okay, although regular lubricating of the rails was necessary or it would squeak terribly.

 With the slides in, the Lance 1172 truck camper is completely unusable as you cannot even get in the door.
 But pushing out the back slide allows some access for quick roadside stops.

 Controlling the slides was a bit strange.
-A wireless remote controls one slide (the rear) while a conventional wall switch controls the other (driver’s side).
+A wireless remote controls one slide (the rear) while a conventional wall switch controls the other (the driver’s side).
 It took some getting used to but once we figured it out we were able to make quick stops without a problem.

 One of our favorite things about traveling with an RV is having a functional bathroom everywhere we go, and the Lance 1172 truck camper did not disappoint in this department.
 Amazingly, even in the small space of the truck camper, this unit has a full dry bath, meaning a completely separate shower.
 This shower was also tall enough to accommodate Tom’s 6-foot height comfortably.

-This Lance 1172 model had 42 gallons fresh water, 35 grey and 35 black which allowed us a few conservative showers and plenty of toilet time to last the two of us more than a week off grid.
+This Lance 1172 model had 42 gallons of fresh water, 35 grey and 35 black which allowed us a few conservative showers and plenty of toilet time to last the two of us more than a week off-grid.